Jupiter Pooja, Guru Pooja

-After this, all the Pandits start chanting Guru Veda mantra on daily basis for about 8 to 10 hours a day and in such a way that they are able to complete the total chant of 125,000 mantras till the decided day of completion of this puja.
-The pundits keep on chanting the Guru Ved mantra on daily basis till the day of the completion and they complete the committed chant of mantras on that day.
-After completion of chant of Guru mantra, the completion ceremony is arranged for the puja which can take about 2-3 hours if done with proper procedure.
-A puja for lord Shiva, goddess Parvati, Lord Ganesha and other members of Shiva family is performed first and many kinds of offerings like flowers, fruits, sweets, halwa, dhoop, Deepak, milk, curd, honey, desi ghee, sugar and many other things are offered to these gods and goddesses.
+The head Pandit takes Sankalp on behalf of the native.
+After this, the Pandits start chanting Jupiter Veda mantra on daily basis for about 6 to 8 hours a day and in such a way that they are able to complete the total chant of 125,000 mantras till the decided day of completion for this Pooja.
+The Pandits keep chanting Jupiter Veda mantra on daily basis till the day of completion and they complete the committed chant of mantras on that day.
+After completion of the chant of Jupiter Veda mantra, the completion ceremony is arranged for the Pooja which can take about 2-3 hours if conducted with proper procedure.
+Poojas for lord Shiva, goddess Parvati, Lord Ganesha and other members of Shiva family are performed first and many types of offerings like flowers, fruits, sweets, milk, curd, honey, desi ghee, sugar and other things are offered to these gods and goddesses.

 The completion of the resolution or Sankalp taken by the Pandits is repeated.
 It is conveyed to the gods by Pandits that they have completed the chant of 125,000 Jupiter Veda mantras, in the time promised by them and in the manner promised by them, at the day of beginning of this Pooja.
 It is also mentioned that such chant and Pooja has been performed on behalf of the native; whose details are again mentioned.
 It is then preyed that the native should be blessed with the good results of this Jupiter Pooja, since the native has followed all the procedures for this Pooja and he has got this Pooja performed through Pandits.